 What is Cardano?

-Today, the Cardano platform is recognized by the expert community as one of the most successful and effective dApp platforms.
+These days, Cardano is recognized by the expert community as one of the most successful and effective dApp platforms.
 The key advantages of the platform that distinguish it from its analogs include:

 Ethereum vs Cardano: key differences